Magic Lantern (firmware): Features

+Selected screenshots of advanced functions

 Original Canon warranty

 Because installing Magic Lantern does not replace the stock Canon firmware or modify the ROM but rather runs alongside it, it is both easy to remove and carries little risk.
 Canon has not made any official statements regarding the add-on firmware, either on the subject of warranty or on the features.
-In response to emails Canon has stated that while their warranty doesn't cover damage caused by third party firmware it will cover unrelated issues such as malfunctioning buttons even if third party firmware has been installed.
+In response to emails Canon has stated that while their warranty doesn't cover damage caused by third party firmware, it will cover unrelated issues such as malfunctioning buttons even if third party firmware has been installed.